Updated April 2026: Framework restructured from 5 categories to 3 pillars.

 Enter any URL.
 In about 30 seconds, you get a score from 0 to 100 — your website's AI-readiness rating.

-The scanner analyses 15 signals across 5 categories, checks how your site looks to an AI model trying to extract and cite information, and tells you exactly where the gaps are.
+The scanner analyses 15 signals across 3 pillars, checks how your site looks to an AI model trying to extract and cite information, and tells you exactly where the gaps are.
 No login required.
 No cost.
 No LLM calls — it's entirely rule-based, using a headless browser to crawl your pages the way an AI retrieval system would.

 The score bands: